surma/surma.dev/content/things/webgpu.md

 device.queue.submit([commands]);
 ```

-`commandEncoder` has multiple methods that allows you to copy data from one GPU buffer to another and manipulate textures, but it also allows you to queue up “passes”, which are invocations of one of the pipelines.
-In this case, we have compute pipline, so we have to create a compute pass, set it to use our pre-declared pipeline and use `dispatch(x, y, z)` to tell the GPU how many workgroups there are along each dimension.
-That is, the number of times our compute shader will be invoked is equal to $\text{\#Workgroups} \times \text{size}(\text{workgroup})$.
+`commandEncoder` has multiple methods that allows you to copy data from one GPU buffer to another and manipulate textures, but it also allows you to queue up “passes”, which are invocations of pipelines.
+In this case, we have a compute pipline, so we have to create a compute pass, set it to use our pre-declared pipeline and use `dispatch(w_x, w_y, w_z)` to tell the GPU how many workgroups there are along each dimension.
+That is, the number of times our compute shader will be invoked is equal to $w_x \times w_y \times w_z \times x \times y \times z$.

-The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them noticing.
+> **Note:** The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them noticing.
 When you queue up your commands, the abstraction layers below will inject additional commands into the queue to save the previous program’s state and restore your program’s state so that it feels like no one else is using the GPU.

 With this in place we are in fact spawning 64 threads on the GPU and having them do _absolutely nothing_.
-We haven’t even given the GPU any data to process, so let’s change that.
+But it works, so that’s cool.
+Let’s talk about how to move data to and from the GPU.

-## Balls
+## Exchanging data

-I am refusing to use WebGPU for graphics, at least for now, so I’ll be running a physics simulation on the GPU and visualizing it using Canvas2D.
+As promised, I won’t be using WebGPU for graphics, so instead I thought it’d be fun to run a physics simulation on the GPU and visualizing it using Canvas2D.
 Maybe I am flattering myself calling it a “physics simulation”.
 What I am doing is generating a whole bunch of circles, have them roll around on a plane in random directions and letting them collide.

-This is arguably the hairiest part of WebGPU, as there’s lot of upfront declaration and seemingly pointless copying of data, but this is what allows WebGPU to be a device-agnostic API that will still allow you to operate at the highest level of performance.
+For this to become reality, we need to be able to input the simulation parameters and initial state _to_ the GPU and read the simulation results _from_ the GPU.
+This is arguably the hairiest part of WebGPU, as there’s lot of upfront declaration and seemingly pointless copying of data, but this is what allows WebGPU to be a device-agnostic API running at the highest level of performance.

+### Bind Group Layouts

-Before we talk about what the actual data looks like, we need be able to exchange data with the GPU.
-This is achieved by extending our pipeline definition with a bind group layout.
+To exchange data with the GPU, we need to extend our pipeline definition with a bind group layout.
 A bind group is a group of GPU entities (memory buffers, textures, samplers, etc) that are bound to variables in our WGSL code (or other parts of the GPU).
-The bind group _layout_ defines the different purposes of these GPU entities, which allows the GPU figure out how to guarnatee the best possible performance characteristics ahead of time.
+The bind group _layout_ pre-defines the slots and purposes of these GPU entities, which allows the GPU figure out how to guarantee the best possible performance characteristics ahead of time.
 Let’s keep it simple in this initial step and give our pipeline a single memory buffer:

 |||codediff|js
 + const bindGroupLayout = device.createBindGroupLayout({